We love READING!

 If required, Read Write Inc. Phonics groups are run for children in Years 3 and 4, and we use Read Write Inc. Fresh Start for those who require a boost in Years 5 and 6.

 From Year 3 to Year 6, the children choose their reading books from the school library, which is aligned to ‘Accelerated Reader’.
 To ensure children are reading at the correct level, children take a reading and comprehension skills assessment, which gives a reading point range.
 Children then choose a reading book from this range, which include a large range of fiction and some non-fiction books, all of which are at their reading level.
 The majority of our reading books are novels/chapter books from well-known children’s authors, all of which are age appropriate.
-We also have a selection of Oxford Reading Tree books, including Project X, Project X Alien Adventures, All Stars and Robins, Time Chronicles and Tree Tops.

 After each book is read, the children take an Accelerated Reader online quiz, to assess their comprehension of the book.
 This allows teachers to monitor the progress of their pupils and ensure they are making progress in reading.
 Children also take home a book to read for pleasure, which they can choose from the school library.